Choosing a hardwood floor

 To get ride of stains, pour a little bit of cleaning product on a wet cloth and rub lightly.
 Always wipe the surface well.
 Do not pour the cleaning product directly on the varnished or oiled surface, this could damage it.

 No, never wash your floor with water because wood and water don’t mix well.
 Wood fibres swell when they absorb water.
 This can deteriorate the wood and the finish of your flooring.
 When water infiltrates flooring, it can result in dimensional changes to the boards, wood discolouration and the development of mould between the boards.
 The kitchen and hallway are locations where water often meets wood.
 Special attention should be paid to these locations where wood is installed to avoid contact with any kind of liquid.

-Recommendation: Wipe up spills (water, liquids, detergents) immediately before they are absorbed by the wood fibres.
+Recommendation: Wipe up spills (water, liquids, detergents) immediately before they are absorbed by the wood fibers.
 Place mats in front of kitchen sinks, the dishwasher, and workstations in the kitchen.
 Use carpets at door entrances to collect water and snow.

 Use carpets and maps that will not run when damp.
 Ensure that the carpet underside is not rough or made of natural rubber.
 Soft, synthetic undersides are safe if equipped with holes to allow the flooring to breathe.
 Clean regularly under carpeting to remove dust and other abrasive dirt.
 To avoid colour changes to flooring, occasionally move carpeting about.

 Although we use the terms solid hardwood in English and bois franc solide in French, this does not make your flooring a product resistant to all kinds of marks caused by dropped objects or even high-heeled shoes.

 Each species has its own characteristics.
 Some withstand compression better than others.
 Wood hardness is measured with the Janka test.